union-imgcross icon

 Part-Time and Limited-Term Employment Act The law lays out the provisions and statutory requirements for hiring employees for a limited period.

-Continuation of Remuneration Act If an employee has been employed for a minimum of four weeks and is not fit to work due to no personal fault, the employee may claim a continued remuneration for up to six weeks.
+Continuation of Remuneration Act If an employee has been employed for a minimum of four weeks and is not fit to work due to no personal fault, the employee may claim continued remuneration for up to six weeks.

 Minimum Wage Act The law enforces a minimum wage of EUR 8.50 per hour for all workers in Germany.